Web Applications

 # PWA

-Activate the Service Worker so that your digital channel can cache data, work offline and provide an improved experience for your users, even with an unstable connection.
+Activate the Service Worker so that your digital channel can cache data, work offline, and provide an improved experience to your users, even with an unstable connection.

 To enable the service worker, follow these steps: